 It’s unfair, I know.
 But that’s how life works.
 Think about it.
 What do you think is the proportion of artists and athletes who dedicate so much time to their craft but still find that they couldn’t live off their careers?

-We’ve already discussed how it’s possible to make a living out of forex trading.
+We’ve already discussed how it’s possible to make a living out of trading.
 However, one has to be consistently good at it.

 It doesn’t necessarily mean watching the market non-stop, pulling the trigger on every trade setup you see, or ditching your friends for lunch every day because you feel that you still have to trade.

-To be consistently profitable at forex trading, you need to hone your abilities and develop your skills.
+To be consistently profitable at trading, you need to hone your abilities and develop your skills.
 This means that you have to work on things that you can control.
 So stop depending on good karma to reward you with pips!

 Myth #2: “As long as I have discipline, I’m safe.”

-Don’t get me wrong, discipline is most definitely necessary to being successful in forex trading but that’s not all it takes.But no matter how disciplined you are, there are still factors that could trip up your trades and turn them into losses.
+Don’t get me wrong, discipline is most definitely necessary to being successful in trading but that’s not all it takes.But no matter how disciplined you are, there are still factors that could trip up your trades and turn them into losses.

-They probably didn’t spend time to practice on demo first or backtest their forex strategies before going live.
+They probably didn’t spend time to practice on demo first or backtest their trading strategies before going live.
 Or their trades could’ve also been affected by black swan events or other unfortunate market moves that a trader can’t really prepare for.